 Hand Washing Tips for Crochet Pieces

 Hand washing may seem like a lot of trouble, but you can be sure that plenty of work went into creating your crocheted item.
 If you have a very large hand crocheted piece like a tablecloth or bedspread that should be hand washed, use your bathtub or a very large plastic storage tub.
-The pieces will be heavy but this is much preferred to using a washer to prevent damage from excessive agitation.
-If you choose to use an automatic washer, use a front load washer without a center agitator which is more gentle on fabrics.
+The pieces will be heavy, but this is much preferred to using a washer to prevent damage from excessive agitation.
+If you choose to use an automatic washer, you must use a front load washer without a center agitator which is more gentle on fabrics.